- Secondary hard drives are an excellent way for you to extend the storage capacity of your PC without having to replace your main one.

 3. Recover damaged Windows hard drive

 In many cases, users need their second hard drive in order to recover their data from it.
-If it is not detected, we recommend you to use a data recovery software.
+If it is not detected, we recommend you use data recovery software.

 If you have some important data on your external HDD, be sure to try one of these tools.
 If you’re not happy with them, you can find additional ones in the link below.

 Each hard drive requires one drive letter per partition, and there are 24 drive letters.
-As such, you can have up to 24 hard drives, presuming each one has only one partition.
+As such, you can have up to 24 hard drives.

-The main advantage of secondary hard drives is that while one that is faster, such as an SSD, can be used for computing purposes (games, resource-intensive apps, etc), the slow ones can be used purely for storing personal data.
+The main advantage of secondary hard drives is that while one that is faster, such as an SSD, can be used for computing purposes, the slow ones can be used purely for storing personal data.

-Setting aside the 24 hard drive limit, you will also need a power supply of sufficient capacity in order to handle the extra load and ocassional power surges.
+Setting aside the 24 hard drive limit, you will also need a power supply of sufficient capacity.
+If you want to see if your PC can cut it, then use one of these tools.